-The AD7934-6 has a flexible, high speed, parallel interface.
-This interface is 12-bits wide and is capable of operating in either word ($\overline{W/B}$ tied high) or byte ($\overline{W/B}$ tied low) mode.
-The \overline{CONVST} signal is used to initiate conversions, and when operating in autoshutdown or autostandby mode, it is used to initiate power up.
+The AD7938/AD7939 have a flexible, high speed, parallel interface.
+This interface is 12-bits (AD7938) or 10-bits (AD7939) wide and is capable of operating in either word (W/B tied high) or byte (W/B tied low) mode.
+The CONVST signal is used to initiate conversions; when operating in autoshutdown or autostandby mode, it is used to initiate power-up.

-A falling edge on the \overline{CONVST} signal is used to initiate conversions, and it also puts the ADC track-and-hold into track.
-Once the \overline{CONVST} signal goes low, the BUSY signal goes high for the duration of the conversion.
-Between conversions, \overline{CONVST} must be brought high for a minimum time of t_1 .
-This must occur after the 14^{th} falling edge of CLKIN; otherwise, the conversion is aborted and the track-and-hold goes back into track.
+A falling edge on the $\overline{\text{CONVST}}$ signal is used to initiate conversions and it puts the ADC track-and-hold into track.
+Once the $\overline{\text{CONVST}}$ signal goes low, the BUSY signal goes high for the duration of the conversion.
+In between conversions, $\overline{\text{CONVST}}$ must be brought high for a minimum time of t_1 .
+This must happen after the 14^{th} falling edge of CLKIN; otherwise, the conversion is aborted and the track-and-hold goes back into track.

-At the end of the conversion, BUSY goes low and can be used to activate an interrupt service routine.
-The \overline{CS} and \overline{RD} lines are then activated in parallel to read the 12 bits of conversion data.
+At the end of the conversion, BUSY goes \underline{low} and \underline{can} be used to activate an interrupt service routine.
+The \overline{CS} and \overline{RD} lines are then activated in parallel to read the 12- or 10-bits of conversion data.
 When power supplies are first applied to the device, a rising edge on \overline{CONVST} is necessary to put the track-and-hold into track.
 The acquisition time of 125 ns minimum must be allowed before \overline{CONVST} is brought low to initiate a conversion.
-The ADC then goes into hold on the falling edge of \overline{CONVST} , and back into track on the 13th rising edge of CLKIN (see Figure 34).
+The ADC then goes into hold on the falling edge of \overline{CONVST} and back into track on the 13th rising edge of CLKIN after this (see Figure 36).
 When operating the device in autoshutdown or autostandby mode, where the ADC powers down at the end of each conversion, a rising edge on the \overline{CONVST} signal is used to power up the device.

-Figure 34.
-AD7934-6 Parallel Interface-Conversion and Read Cycle in Word Mode ($W/\overline{B} = 1$)
+Figure 36.
+AD7938/AD7939 Parallel Interface-Conversion and Read Cycle Timing in Word Mode ($W/\overline{B} = 1$)

-Reading Data from the AD7934-6
+Reading Data from the AD7938/AD7939

-With the W/\overline{B} pin tied logic high, the AD7934-6 interface operates in word mode.
-In this case, a single read operation from the device accesses the conversion data-word on Pins DB0 to DB11.
+With the W/B pin tied logic high, the AD7938/AD7939 interface operates in word mode.
+In this case, a single read operation from the device accesses the conversion data-word on Pins DB0/DB2 to Pin DB11.
 The DB8/HBEN pin assumes its DB8 function.
-With the W/\overline{B} pin tied to logic low, the AD7934-6 interface operates in byte mode.
+With the W/\overline{B} pin tied to logic low, the AD7938/AD7939 interface operates in byte mode.
 In this case, the DB8/HBEN pin assumes its HBEN function.

-Conversion data from the AD7934-6 must be accessed in two read operations with 8 bits of data provided on DB0 to DB7 for each of the read operations.
-The HBEN pin determines whether the read operation accesses the high byte or the low byte of the 12-bit word.
+Conversion data from the AD7938/AD7939 must be accessed in two read operations with eight bits of data provided on DB0 to DB7 for each of the read operations.
+The HBEN pin determines whether the read operation accesses the high byte or the low byte of the 12-bit or 10-bit word.
 For a low byte read, DB0 to DB7 provide the eight LSBs of the 12-bit word.
-For a high byte read, DB0 to DB3 provide the 4 MSBs of the 12-bit word.
-DB4 and DB5 of the high byte provide the channel ID.
-DB6 and DB7 are always 0.
-Figure 34 shows the read cycle timing diagram for a 12-bit transfer.
-When operated in word mode, the HBEN input does not exist and only the first read operation is required to access data from the device.
-When operated in byte mode, the two read cycles shown in Figure 35 are required to access the full data-word from the device.
+For 10-bit operation, the two LSBs of the low byte are 0s, followed by six bits of conversion data.
+For a high byte read, DB0 to DB3 provide the four MSBs of the 12-bit or 10-bit word.
+DB5 to DB7 of the high byte provide the channel ID.
+Figure 36 shows the read cycle timing diagram for a 12-bit or 10-bit transfer.
+When operating in word mode, the HBEN input does not exist, and only the first read operation is required to access data from the device.
+When operating in byte mode, the two read cycles shown in Figure 37 are required to access the full data-word from the device.